PH7NTOMXD/PMI/README.md

 Facts about PMI:

-1. PMI was made in InstallForge.
+1. PMI was made in [InstallForge](https://installforge.net/).

 2. The installer website is using a css framework called [Bulma CSS](https://bulma.io/).

+3. I learned to use [InstallForge](https://installforge.net/) without any tutorials.

 (More facts soon i just dont got any facts on my mind now 💀)